 If you plan to use financial aid (Federal Pell/Direct Loans, New York State TAP, etc.) you must file a FAFSA which can be completed online at the FAFSA website.
 All requested documents must be submitted to the Financial Aid Office to determine your eligibility for a financial aid award.
 The entire awarding process must be completed for the financial aid to count towards your bill.
 Priority processing will be given to those students who complete the FAFSA application and submit all of the required documentation before January 1.

 Please be aware that any changes in your course schedule may impact your financial aid eligibility.
 Students who are making adjustments to their schedule should consult with the Office of Student Financial Assistance prior to performing the change.

-Failure to make payment(s) by the due date(s) will result in classes being deleted.
-If you register after January 4th, that payment is due immediately.
-If you fail to make the third installment payment, your classes will not be deleted, but you will be responsible for all amounts due, including late fees, and will be prevented from registering or obtaining transcripts.
+Click here for steps on how to enroll in the Deferral Agreement.
+If you fail to make full payment by the due date, your classes will not be deleted, but you will be responsible for all amounts due, including late fees.
+Until full payment is received you will be prevented from registering.

 IRS Tax Form 1098-T

-- The 2018 Tax Form 1098-T will be generated and mailed to your address (if you have not consented to view it electronically by December 31) on file by the end of January 2019.
+- The Tax Form 1098-T will be generated and mailed to your address (if you have not consented to view it electronically by December 31) on file by the end of January.